$\mathsf{G^2Retro}$ as a Two-Step Graph Generative Models for Retrosynthesis Prediction

-\localretro is a very strong \tb method.
+\ours and \oursb achieve competitive performance with that from the \tb methods.
+With reaction types known, \ours achieves either the second or the third on all the top accuracies; with reaction types unknown, \oursb achieves the best performance on top-1 (54.1\%), and either the second or the third on all the other top accuracies.
+For example, with reaction types unknown, \oursb is the second best on top-3 accuracy, with 3.8\% difference from the best performance of \localretro~{\cite{chen2019localretro}}; \oursb slightly underperforms the second-best baseline \mhnreact~{\cite{seidl2021modern}} on top-10 (86.7\% compared to 87.9\% from \mhnreact), but outperforms \mhnreact on all the other metrics. \localretro is a very strong \tb method.
 It extracted 731 templates from the benchmark training data, whereas other \tb methods have much more templates (11,647 for \gln and 9,162 for \mhnreact).
 Therefore, \localretro could achieve better template selection over a small template set compared to others over much larger template sets.
 However, \localretro may suffer from scalability issues on large datasets because it scores all the reaction templates on all the potential reaction centers (i.e., all atoms and all bonds) in the product molecules.
-In general, all \tb methods may not generalize well to novel reactions that are not covered by the templates~\cite{somnath2021learning}.
-Unlike \localretro, \ours does not use reaction templates, and only scores all the bonds and atoms once for reaction center identification, and thus is much more scalable in inference.
+In general, all \tb methods may not generalize well to reactions that are not covered by the templates~\cite{somnath2021learning}. { In terms of coverage on the test set, Table~\ref{tbl:overall} shows that the templates used in {\retrosim}, {\neuralsim} and {\mhnreact} can cover the entire test set, while the templates used in {\gln}~{{\cite{dai2019}}} and {\localretro} cannot (93.3\% for {\gln} and 98.1\% for {\localretro}).} Unlike {{\tb} methods}, \ours does not use reaction templates, and only scores all the bonds and atoms once for reaction center identification, and thus is much more scalable in inference.
 It learns the patterns from training data and thus has a better chance to discover new patterns from the training data that are not covered by templates.